Torsen

-Torsen Torque-Sensing (full name Torsen traction) is a type of limited-slip differential used in automobiles.
+Torsen Torque-Sensing (full name Torsen traction) is a type of differential used in automobiles.

 It was invented by American Vernon Gleasman and manufactured by the Gleason Corporation.
 Torsen is a portmanteau of Torque-Sensing.
 TORSEN and TORSEN Traction are registered trademarks of JTEKT Torsen North America Inc (formerly Zexel Corporation, formerly Gleason Power Systems).
 All Torsen differentials have their origin in the Dual-Drive Differential that was invented and patented by Gleasman in 1958.

 Use

 Torsen differentials can be used in one or more positions on a motor vehicle: